bcgov/MyGovBC-CAPTCHA-Service/README.md

 cd MyGovBC-CAPTCHA-Service/
 ```

-Use one of the following choices to configure the service
+Use one of the following ways to configure the service
 1. add a *.env* file in the app root containing the environment variables in the form of NAME=VALUE in each line
 2. set environment variables prior to launching the program

+If an environment variable is defined in both ways, the latter way takes precedence.

 The following is a list of the environment variables: